pub type Surface = RCHandle<SkSurface>;Expand description

 pub fn new_render_target( context: &mut RecordingContext, budgeted: Budgeted, image_info: &ImageInfo, sample_count: impl Into<Option<usize>>, surface_origin: impl Into<Option<SurfaceOrigin>>, surface_props: Option<&SurfaceProps>, should_create_with_mips: impl Into<Option<bool>>, ) -> Option<Self>

-on GPU indicated by context.
+Returns Surface on GPU indicated by context.
 Allocates memory for

-pixels, based on the width, height, and crate::ColorType
+pixels, based on the width, height, and crate::ColorType in ImageInfo. budgeted

 selects whether allocation for pixels is tracked by context. image_info

-describes the pixel format in crate::ColorType
+describes the pixel format in crate::ColorType, and transparency in

-, and color matching in crate::ColorSpace
+crate::AlphaType, and color matching in crate::ColorSpace.

-requests the number of samples per pixel.
+sample_count requests the number of samples per pixel.

 Pass zero to disable multi-sample anti-aliasing.
 The request is rounded